halt-dos/hd-wiki-public/docs/enterprise/platform/stacks/members.md

 Operations allowed are specific on membership levels for different user permissions.
 If owner delete itself from the stack, and stack exists without OWNER authority.
 Please contact support to grant user access as OWNER.
 :::

+#### Multi-stack access to a user:

+Haltdos offers the feature of granting a single user access to multiple stacks.

+In a clustered setup, if we include a user with the same username and emailID in another stack, whether with varying or identical permissions, the user is automatically granted access to that additional stack.
+In the scenario of adding a new user to a stack, they will receive a password from the default password field within the password policy.